gregoriokusowski/nimbostratus/README.md

 # Nimbostratus

+> A nimbostratus cloud is a multi-level, gray, often dark, amorphous, nearly uniform cloud that usually produces continuous rain, snow, or sleet but no lightning or thunder.
+[Wikipedia](https://en.wikipedia.org/wiki/Nimbostratus_cloud)

 Nimbostratus is a quick (and not so reliable) tool to check which cloud region you should use based on latency.
 Currently only supports AWS.